raghav-konk/github_ghf_notes/Commands List/Commiting_file.md

 Here:
 "Added the file.txt for indexing purpose" - Is the commit message and it is activated by using the option -m after the commit command.

-### Always remember, Good commit messages are crucial.
+#### Always remember, Good commit messages are crucial.
 They tell us what it is we are contributing towards a project in the team.

+### So this took a snapshot of the the project and the file (at its current state) called file.txt and it created a unique hash to it so that it can be identified internally.